 Welcome to Edumir!

 I’m Mir, a Research Scholar of Physics with specialties in Electronics and Computer Science.
 This site contains some useful articles related to Physics and Electronics.
 These articles are accessible for absolutely free.
-The motive is to provide free content to the students who prefer self-study with the help of the internet.
+The motive is to provide free content to students who prefer self-study with the help of the Internet.
+Articles are Monetized by ads which generate a small amount of money.
+This money is utilized to make the website better for you.

 Sample Articles